Pablo Aguilar (footballer, born 1995)

 Pablo Andrés Aguilar Palacios (born 21 February 1995) is a Guatemalan former professional footballer who played as an attacking midfielder.

 Career

-Youth & College
+Youth and college

 Aguilar played four years of college soccer at the University of Virginia between 2014 and 2017.
 He was named Second Team All-Atlantic Coast Conference in 2016, and USC Third Team All-South Region and Second Team All-Atlantic Coast Conference in 2017.

 While at college, Aguilar played with USL PDL side Reading United AC in 2017.

 Professional

 On 21 January 2017, Aguilar was selected 59th overall in the 2018 MLS SuperDraft by Houston Dynamo.
 Aguilar joined Houston's United Soccer League affiliate side Rio Grande Valley FC Toros in March 2018.
 He made his professional debut on 16 March 2018, where he opened the scoring in a 1-1 draw with Saint Louis FC.

 On 27 December 2018, it was confirmed, that Aguilar had signed with Antigua in the Liga Nacional de Fútbol de Guatemala.